emlyn/tortilla/README.md

   -x, --exclude REGEX             Exclude members that match REGEX from wrapping.
   -n, --namespace NAMESPACE       Generate ns form at start of output with given name.
       --[no-]refer-clojure        Generate refer-clojure clause excluding any wrapped names.
-      --coerce SYMBOL             Enable coercion using the function named by SYMBOL.
+      --coerce SYMBOL             Use SYMBOL for coercion (or 'none' to disable, empty for default).
   -p, --prefix PREFIX             Prefix generated function names (useful to avoid conflicts with clojure.core names.)
   -o, --out FILE                  Write generated output to FILE.
       --[no-]metadata             Include metadata in output.